 2. Charlottesville, Virginia

-The 2020 Dogwood Festival in Charlottesville is based in McIntire Park with events spanning the entire month of April.
-The 71st Charlottesville Dogwood Parade is April 25, 2020 -- the last night of the festival -- and culminates with the crowning and coronation of the Dogwood Queen.
+The Dogwood Festival in Charlottesville is based in McIntire Park with events spanning the entire month of April.
+The Charlottesville Dogwood Parade is held the last night of the festival and culminates with the crowning and coronation of the Dogwood Queen.

-If you visit between April 18 and April 25, 2020, you can celebrate America’s Largest Open House during Historic Garden Week.
+If you visit mid-April, you can celebrate America’s Largest Open House during Historic Garden Week.
 Enjoy spectacular tours at over 250 of Virginia’s beautiful homes, gardens, and historic landmarks, including Thomas Jefferson’s home, Monticello.